python/cpython/Doc/library/xml.dom.minidom.rst

    With an explicit *encoding* [1]_ argument, the result is a byte string in the specified encoding.
-It is recommended that you always specify an encoding; you may use any encoding you like, but an argument of "utf-8" is the most common, avoid :exc:`UnicodeError` exceptions in case of unrepresentable text data.
+It is recommended that you always specify an encoding; you may use any encoding you like, but an argument of "utf-8" is the most common choice, avoiding :exc:`UnicodeError` exceptions in case of unrepresentable text data.